THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES FOR MORE INFORMATION

 - Shop discount stores.
 Discount grocery stores, like Aldi and Lidl, offer great products for a much lower price.
 And don’t overlook Walmart.
 They have an excellent selection of organic foods at a fraction of the price.

 To save the most money, you need to know when to shop.

-A study performed by Ibotta shows that the weekend can be an expensive time to shop for groceries.
+A study performed by the grocery app Ibotta shows that the weekend can be an expensive time to shop for groceries.

 The reason is simple.

 The store is crowded, so people tend to make bad choices just to get out of the commotion quickly.